munichaitanyaa-amc/Program1/README.md

-# Program1
+# Program
-Program in c language
+Programs in c language